Merzasphor/MWSE/docs/source/lua/type/tes3/book.rst

-Alchemy
+Book
 ========================================================

-This interface represents an alchemy game object.
+This interface represents an book game object.

 Properties
 --------------------------------------------------------